 How to Determine the Correct Lawn Mower Height Settings

-One of the most highly debated lawn care topics is also one of the most important: determining the correct lawn mower height settings for your yard.
+One of the most highly debated lawn care topics is also one of the most important: determining the correct mowing height for your yard.
 Unfortunately, there are almost as many opinions and perspectives on this topic as there are grass blades in your lawn.
+Ask five homeowners what the correct answer is and you’ll wind up with six different opinions.
+But here’s the truth: finding the right lawn mower height settings isn’t a preference.
+It’s about grass type, season, and keeping your lawn healthy enough to fight off weeds, drought, and disease.
 So where do you begin?
 This episode of Done-In-A-Weekend Projects has you covered.
 Tune in as host Doug Scott explains how high—or low—you should mow this season.

 Cool-season vs. Warm-season: What’s the Difference?